We are delighted to offer this fully funded category in partnership with Liverpool John Moores University.

 RUNNER UP and HIGHLY COMMENDED |

-Alder Hey Childrens Hospital NHS Trust | Helen Morley | |
+Alder Hey Childrens Hospital NHS Trust | Helen Morley | FINALIST |

-North West Ambulance Service | Paddy Ennis | |
+North West Ambulance Service | Paddy Ennis | FINALIST |

-Childrens Unit, Whiston Hospital | Tracy McNeill | |
+Childrens Unit, Whiston Hospital | Tracy McNeill | FINALIST |

-Smithdown Childrens Walk-In Centre | Nicola Gourley |
+Smithdown Childrens Walk-In Centre | Nicola Gourley | FINALIST |

-University Hospitals Plymouth NHS Trust | Kelly Whitehorn | Winner |
+University Hospitals Plymouth NHS Trust | Kelly Whitehorn | WINNER |

-University of Plymouth | Rebecca Baines | Runner Up |
+University of Plymouth | Rebecca Baines | RUNNER UP |

-University of Plymouth | Toni | Runner Up |
+University of Plymouth | Toni | RUNNER UP |

-University of Dundee | Charlotte Scotland & Lynn Graham | Finalist |
+University of Dundee | Charlotte Scotland & Lynn Graham | FINALIST |

-Teeside University | Kate Husband, Emma Hutchinson and Katherine Comac | Finalist |
+Teeside University | Kate Husband, Emma Hutchinson and Katherine Comac | FINALIST |

-University Hospitals Plymouth NHS Trust | Kelly Whitehorn | Finalist |
+University Hospitals Plymouth NHS Trust | Kelly Whitehorn | FINALIST |

 Dr Louca-Mai Brady, Research Associate & Independent Consultant – Kingston University